 The Artists’ Pavilion 2019

-Artquest and UAL’s Careers & Employability are looking for a team of committed students to programme The Artists’ Pavilion, a pop-up public project at FOLD, London’s newest 24hr cultural space.
+Artquest and UAL’s Careers & Employability are working a team of committed students to programme The Artists’ Pavilion, a pop-up public project at FOLD, London’s newest 24hr cultural space.

 The Artists’ Pavilion is an opportunity for 10 UAL students to work on a collaborative project with Artquest and independent curator Adelaide Bannerman to create an arts/events programme at FOLD London.